-My son is on Spring Break, so I am probably busy building a fort.
-Therefore, we have a guest post today!
+We have a guest post today!
 Laurie and I were co-workers three hundred years ago (in Mom Time) and as I watched her Facebook posts come through since she became a mom, I was impressed.
-I asked if she’d like to share some tips with other rookie moms, and she sent me these ideas for sneaking in naps for pregnant career women.
+I asked if she’d like to share some tips with other rookie moms, and she sent me these ideas for dealing with first trimester exhaustion, pregnancy fatigue and sneaking in naps for pregnant working women.

 This is great advice.
 As a mom-to-be, one is going to be tired.
 Ridiculously tired.
 “Who am I and where am I?” kind of tired.
 All of the pregnancy books say to listen to your body and rest whenever you need to, which for me, would have been every waking hour of the first trimester.
 Trouble is, I HAVE A LIFE!
 And I imagine you do too.

 Like many women in their first trimester, I hadn’t revealed my pregnancy to those around me, so it might have raised suspicion if I began to nap on the lobby couch at work.
 I was already struggling to keep up appearances as my fatigue was making it difficult to express myself in meetings and was zapping my short-term memory.
 Thank goodness for to-do lists!